Jiseong-Michael-Yang/DSC3006/README.md

 # DSC3006
-Assignments in Introduction to Machine Learning (Fall 2018)
+Assignments and project in Introduction to Machine Learning (Fall 2018)